man-at-town/AnimatedCustomVisual/README.md

 For inquiries or further information, please contact:

 **MabCap Inc.**
-© 2024 MabCap Inc. All rights reserved.
+© 2024 Mab.Labs subsidiary of MabCap Inc. All rights reserved.